cjdbarlow/bedside-notebook/disease/cvs/ms.md

 Mitral stenosis is:
 * Narrowing of the mitral valve orifice, leading to a fixed-cardiac output state with a pressure-overloaded (and typically subsequently volume-overloaded) left atrium
 Normal area is >4cm<sup>2</sup>.

+MS is classified:
-* Classified into mild, moderate, or severe
+* Into mild, moderate, or severe
 Symptoms typically only present in moderate-severe MS.
-	* Classifications based on echocardiographic findings
+* Based on echocardiographic findings
 Using either:
 	* Mean pressure gradient over the valve
 	* Pressure half-time
 	* Valve area

 |Measurement|Mild|Moderate|Severe|
 |--|--|--|